 As an Environmental Studies major, you'll be in good company with like-minded people who care about their world and approach solutions to environmental and sustainability challenges through creative problem solving, critical thinking, and responsible citizenship.

 Several student clubs and organizations have environmental involvement at their core:

-- Renewable Energy Club, educating the campus about energy efficiency and conservation
+- Energy Conservation Organization, educating the campus about energy efficiency and conservation

 - Forest Justice, advocates for forest conservation and against deforestation

 - Oceana, advocates for ocean health and responsible use of marine resources

 - Spokespeople, the bicycle collective

 Environmental studies majors often serve as student representatives on the College's Environmental Model Committee (EMC).